JBEI/edd/docs/index.md

 [user@host]$ docker compose up -d
 ```

+!!! note "`docker compose` and `docker-compose`"

+    The Docker Compose project has transitioned from a Python-based package to
+    a plugin to Docker.
+The older, Python command is `docker-compose`.
+This
+    documentation assumes use of the newer / better / faster Compose plugin
+    using `docker compose`.
+This is installed by default on Docker Desktop, and
+    can be [installed on Linux servers][7] without Docker Desktop.

 This set of commands does a few things.
 First, it generates some configuration
 appropriate for a development version of EDD in the quickstart script; this
 only needs to run once.
 Next, the build script creates container images with